Library Card Policy

 Cardholders must use their own library card to borrow material and are responsible for all material borrowed on their cards.
 The only exception is customers under the age of 12, for whom a parent or legal guardian is responsible.
 All fines for late material as well as replacement fees for lost or damaged material must be paid for by the cardholder or parent/legal guardian.

-Books, periodicals, audiobooks (limit 5), and compact discs (limit 10) circulate for a three week period.
-Hot copies of popular fiction (limit 1) and hot audiobooks (limit 1) circulate for a one week period and may not be renewed.
-Videotapes (limit 10) and DVDs (limit 10) circulate for a one week period.
-Hot DVDs (limit 2) circulate for a two day period and may not be renewed.
-Playstation and Nintendo Wii video games (limit 2) circulate for a one-week period and may not be renewed.
-Art prints (limit 2) circulate for a one month period.
+Books, periodicals, audiobooks (limit 5), and compact discs (limit 10) circulate for a three-week period.
+Hot copies of popular fiction (limit 1) and hot audiobooks (limit 1) circulate for a one-week period and may not be renewed.
+DVDs (limit 10) circulate for a one-week period.
+Hot DVDs (limit 2) circulate for a two-day period and may not be renewed.
+Video games (limit 2) circulate for a one-week period and may not be renewed.

 Overdue fines for most items are .20 per day/per title, for a maximum of $5.00/item.